Get a free, no obligation personal loan quote with rates as low as 6.99%

 The CRA permits you to file a late or amended election to split your income with your spouse in an earlier year.
 You can also revoke a previous election.
 The process involves adjusting your prior tax returns and is allowed if you meet these conditions:

-• You do so on or before the day that is three calendar years after the tax filing date for the year you wish to apply the election to.
+• You must make this election or revocation no later than three calendar years following the original tax filing deadline for the year to which the election applies.

 • Both you and your spouse jointly agree to the amendment or late filing.